Choosing the correct outfit can really make such

 Complimenting your surroundings is important.

 I always advise my clients to stay away from neon, graphic tees and anything with wording or branding.
+Keep the Quicksilver and Paw Patrol Tee's in the cupboard for the day.

 Flow and Movement